Generic Name: cyclosporine ophthalmic (SYE kloe SPOR een off THAL mik)

 How should I use cyclosporine ophthalmic?

-Turn the bottle upside down a few times to gently mix the medicine.
-The eye drops should appear white in color.
+Turn the Restasis bottle upside down a few times to gently mix the medicine before each use.

 Do not touch the tip of the eye dropper or place it directly on your eye.
 A contaminated dropper can infect your eye, which could lead to serious vision problems.

-Each single-use bottle of this medicine is for one use only (in one or both eyes).
-Throw away the bottle after one use, even if there is still some medicine left in it.
+Each single-use bottle is for one use only (in both eyes).
+Throw the bottle away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?